UPDATED: October 2020

 So that you know all the alternatives, I am going to describe 4 different ways to buy tickets to Disneyland in France including the one where you save at least €20 from the price on the official website.

-NOTE: I am only comparing the prices for 1 day/2 parks MAGIC tickets for you to get the idea about price difference (I will explain what ‘Magic’ means below).
+NOTE: I am only comparing the prices for 1 day/2 parks tickets for the cheapest price category – Green (work days, no holidays) – I will explain the color coding that Disney uses below.
 In case you only have one day to visit Disneyland Paris, I strongly recommend you buy the ticket for both parks any way!
 I also will do my calculation in GBP since that’s the default currency of Disney’s official website.

 The first and the most obvious option is buying your Disneyland ticket at the gate.
 Currently, the price of this ticket is 93£ per person for 1 day, 2 parks adult ticket.

 – Is it expensive?